Dedicated to the memory of Michelle H. Fox.

 The United Pentecostal Church teaches many basic Christian doctrines, such as the Bible being the inspired Word of God, the creation and fall of man, repentance, divine healing, communion, foot washing, the second coming of Jesus, the millennium, and final judgment.
 All of these are covered in the Articles of Faith.
 However, there are three areas where their doctrine differs greatly with mainstream Christian churches.
 Additionally, several "standards", or outward ways of living, are included in their beliefs.

-The main area where the UPC differs from most churches is their belief in one God.
+The main area where the UPC differs from most is their belief in one God.
 Though Trinitarians also believe in one God, the UPC opposes the concept of the Trinity.
-The UPC believes that God manifested, or made himself known, in different ways: as the Father in creation, the Son in redemption, and the Holy Ghost in emanation.
+They believe that God manifested, or made himself known, in different ways: as the Father in creation, the Son in redemption, and the Holy Ghost in emanation.
 They do not view God as three separate but equal persons.
-Their belief on the Godhead is often referred to as "Oneness" or "Jesus Only".
-Some books that refute this teaching are found here.
+Their belief is often referred to as "Oneness" or "Jesus Only."
+Some books refuting this are found here.

 The second area is the UPC stand on baptism.
 The UPC stipulates that baptism is a requirement for salvation.
 They teach that a person's sins are washed away in baptism and therefore it is essential that one be properly baptized.
 Therefore, baptism must be by full water immersion and in the name of Jesus or one's baptism is invalid and they are unsaved.